Reaction wheels principles and usages

 During Servicing Mission 3B in March 2002, astronauts Michael Massimino (left) and James Newman (right) replaced one of Hubble’s four Reaction Wheel Assemblies, which help turn the spacecraft.
 Credits: NASA

-The math backing reaction wheels is very simple.
+The physics backing reaction wheels is very simple.
 It is based on the conservation of angular momentum.
 An electric motor is attached to a flywheel which, when its rotation speed is changed, causes the spacecraft to begin to counter-rotate proportionately, following this equation:

 ω is the angular speed.
 The I factor is the moment of inertia, which describes the opposition that the body exhibits to having its speed of rotation about an axis altered by the application of a torque (turning force).
 It's mathematical expression is: